stacks-network/sbtc-docs/src/best-practices.md

 Use `--release` for testing and deployng, `cargo build --release`, `cargo test --release`.
 We don't need to test binaries which we will not ship, such as `debug` binaries.

-### Example Of Rust Project With Multiple Packages
+### Example Of A Rust Workspace With Multiple Packages

 ```
 - a\